NHOrus/srwq-compilation/episode-16.md

 "Well, don't worry about it.
 It won't come up, at least not compared to Katinas antics."

 Brooklyn looks at Lamia thoughtfully.
-"Ms Loveless, if I may be so bold...Why are you wearing Major Almer's uniform?"
+"Ms Loveless, if I may be so bold...
+Why are you wearing Major Almer's uniform?"

 Lamia visibly blushes.
 "Er... well... when I came too, after the fight...
 I just didn't want to put on that terrible green dress anymore.
 It just looked so... artificial...
 Like something a doll would wear.
 I wanted to wear something... a real person would wear."